Disputing a Card Transaction

 A chargeback is where a bank reverses all (or part of) the amount of a disputed transaction back to a Merchant's bank in accordance with the applicable card scheme rules set by Visa, MasterCard or American Express.

-You can ask for a chargeback when you make a purchase using a credit card and:
+You can ask for a chargeback when you make a purchase using a credit card or debit card and:

-If you made this transaction using an HSBC credit card, you can request us to try and get your money back from the merchant/shop where you bought the goods from.
-It is important that you ask for a chargeback as soon as you realise something has gone wrong, because there are time limits.
+If you made this transaction using an HSBC credit card or debit card, you can request us to try and get your money back from the merchant/shop where you bought the goods from.
+It is important that you raise a chargeback immediately as soon as you realise something has gone wrong.

 For more information and to find out if you are eligible to claim a chargeback, visit our Frequently Asked Questions page.

 For existing customer with access to online banking